 It turns out that Twin Cities has an unbelievable variety of birthday party places.
 Here is a selection of 10 favorite places in our area to host your child’s next party.

 Is there anything more precious than little girls and their dolls?
 Doll lovers ages 3 and up enjoy delicious fare from the American Girl Bistro, a tasty birthday cake, doll tiaras, and goody bags.
 In addition, American Girl presents a special gift for the birthday girl.
 Girls ages 6 to 14 make a craft as part of their party experience.
 Deluxe packages offer special touches, such as a private dining room and table activities.
 American Girl celebration rates are $30 – $45 per child.
 Adults are $20 – $35.
 Packages are geared for ages three to fourteen.

 ArtStart – Saint Paul

 ArtStart’s ArtScraps birthday parties are ideal for children who enjoy crafts.
 Possible craft projects include seed mosaics, animal shakers, treasure boxes, creature masks, bookmaking, and inventors workshop.
 Participants enjoy two hours of craft making and can take home their project and a party favor bag.
-A bonus for the parents: the party cost includes clean-up.
-The cost is $185 for ten children with an additional cost of $15 per extra guest.
+Finally, a bonus for the parents: the party cost includes clean-up.
+The price is $185 for ten children at an additional cost of $15 per extra guest.
 Due to the nature of the party, the maximum number of kids is twelve.